-Qualify for Medicaid in Brighton
+Qualify for Medicaid in Brighton & West Branch

-Livingston County attorneys Nancy C. Nawrocki and Lisa H. Beatty can help you better understand Medicaid and assist you in the process of becoming eligible and applying for benefits.
+Attorneys Nancy C. Nawrocki and Lisa H. Beatty can help you better understand Medicaid.
+Our attorneys regularly assist Michigan residents with the process of becoming eligible and applying for benefits.

 You Don't Have to Feel Bad About Collecting Michigan Medicaid Benefits